GentleClash/chatgpt_chat_export/README.md

 ## Usage Instructions
 1. Open ChatGPT coversation page.
-2. Click the extension icon.
+2. If the button to export chars does not appear automatically, click the extension icon once.
 3. A button to export chat will become visible.
-Either use that or click on the extension icon again.

 I am not responsible for any bugs that happen because, I didn’t test it thoroughly.
-You can open a PR if you want.
+You can open a PR if you want some greenery in contributions.

 ---
 (the repo will not be developed further)